-WordPress is one of the most popular content management systems (CMS) in the world, powering over 40% of all websites on the internet.
-It’s a powerful platform that allows users to create and manage websites easily.
-However, like any other software, WordPress requires regular maintenance to ensure it remains secure, functional, and optimized for performance.
-Creating a WordPress maintenance checklist will help you secure your website.
+WordPress is one of the most popular content management systems (CMS) in the world, powering over 40% of all websites.
+It’s a flexible platform that makes it easy to create and manage websites, whether you’re a beginner or a seasoned user.

 What is WordPress maintenance?